mlipman/likelylogsview/PLAN.md

+9/6: had codex make cook, plan, and shop more usable when loading page it now shows things for this week,

-crud endpoints are working. lots of fake data and some bad links still on /cooking
+small fixes: smoother loading exp, jumpy when this week is loaded better ux on this week and browsing weeks. nubmers vs dates when i click into a cook prep or shop and then go back i want an easy way to get back where i was -- crud endpoints are working. lots of fake data and some bad links still on /cooking

 need more workflow focused UIs